- In his Nicomachean Ethics, Aristotle proposed that humans are social, rational animals who seek to “live well.”

 The virtues he lists in his Nicomachean Ethics are:

-Courage: The midpoint between cowardice and recklessness.
-The courageous person is aware of the danger but goes in any way.
+Courage: The midpoint between cowardice and recklessness, a courageous person is one who is aware of the danger but goes in any way.

-Temperance: The virtue between overindulgence and insensitivity.
+Temperance: This is the virtue between overindulgence and insensitivity.
 Aristotle would view the person who never drinks just as harshly as the one who drinks too much.

 Liberality: The virtue of charity, this is the golden mean between miserliness and giving more than you can afford.